-- 2. Set exposure timer at 300 secs.
+- 1. Set wafer on to the chuck and follow the instruction on the screen.
+Use the alignment keys on the wafer and on the mask to align them. - 2.
+Set exposure timer at 300 seconds.
 Press the expose button and turn away from the aligner during exposure. - 3.
-Develop the photoresist by immersing the wafer in the CD26 developer for 25 mins.
-Rinse the wafer by first immersing the wafer in the beaker of DI water, then again under running deionized water at the sink for 30 secs.
+Develop the photoresist by immersing the wafer in the CD26 developer for 25 minutes.
+Rinse the wafer by first immersing the wafer in the beaker of DI water, then again under running deionized water at the sink for 30 seconds.
 Dry the wafer and inspect the wafer under the microscope. - 4.
-Hard-bake the wafer on the hot plate for 5 mins at 105°C. - 5.
+Hard-bake the wafer on the hot plate for 5 minutes at 105°C. - 5.
 Carefully get the wafer off the hot plate and place them in their carriage. - 6.
 Let the wafers cool down for 5 minutes in their carriers but in the laminar flow hood.